 Chapter 5 of the Argentine Food Code, Articles 220-246, and Resoluciones Mercosur No. 26/2003 and No. 46/2003 provide the requirements for the labeling and advertising of food products.
-Resolución No. 26/03 defines labelling as 'any inscription, image or descriptive or graphic material that has been written, printed, marked, embossed or otherwise attached to the food package."
+Resolución No. 26/03 defines labelling as 'any inscription, image or descriptive or graphic material that has been written, printed, marked, embossed or otherwise attached to the food package.'
 Back-of-pack nutritional labeling is mandatory for products in Argentina even in the absence of a nutritional or health claim.
+The U.S. nutrition fact panel may be used.
+More information can be found here.

-Animal-Origin Products: Labels for animal-origin products must be submitted to SENASA for pre-approval prior to entry.
+Animal-Origin Products: Labels for animal-origin products must be submitted to SENASA for preapproval prior to entry.
 An importer may submit a label to SENASA for pre-approval independently or as part of the import license application.
 SENASA provides label status feedback directly to the importer.
 A label must be affixed to the product prior to domestic distribution in Argentina.
 Product specific labeling information for exports of U.S. fresh, chilled, frozen and thermo-processed products of animal origin are available at USDA's Food Safety and Inspection Service Export Library page for Argentina.